 Decide on the design method

-Picking an appropriate design methodology helps to ensure that you won't get lost when developing an eLearning storyboard or an entire course.
+Picking an appropriate design methodology is a key responsibility of the instructional designer, ensuring that you won’t get lost when developing an eLearning storyboard or an entire course.
+When selecting a design method, the instructional designer should also consider different learning styles to ensure the course meets the diverse needs and preferences of learners.
 In general, there are four design models that you can choose from to build your course:

 Map-out course navigation

 Course navigation will define the experience learners will get when going through your course and, to a significant extent, affect how well they complete the course.
 So, in order to provide a seamless UX, you should decide in advance where to position your buttons and how to denote certain actions you want learners to take.
+For example, include clear navigation instructions such as how to move to the previous slide or advance to the next slide.
 Plan what happens if an incorrect answer is provided to a question on a slide or where to put links to third-party websites (If any are required).

 Prevent cognitive overload